 - There will be a surge in Direct-to-Customer sales.

 - E-commerce exclusive brands will have their own retail stores.

 - Smart voice assistants and other personal assistant systems will deeply affect e-commerce searches.

 - Machine learning and AI will make e-commerce better and accurate for both business owners and online consumers.

 - Brands may unite to create larger marketplaces.

 - There will be more subscription-based e-commerce models.

 - There will be a boost in product personalization in the future.

 - Online brands will be creative with their sales in addition to social media sharing like Instagram stories and Facebook.

-- Moreover, Snapchat Collection Ads could be a center of RnD by companies.
+- Moreover, Snapchat Collection Ads could be a centre of RnD by companies.